Uphill Parking

 Parking on a Hill With a Curb

-On roads with a curb, you will need to turn the wheels in different directions depending on whether you are parked uphill or downhill.
+On roads with a curb, the way you turn your wheels depends on whether you’re parking uphill or downhill.

-• If parking uphill – turn your steering wheel away from the curb and let your vehicle roll back to touch the curb gently.
-Leave the gear in first (manual) or park (automatic).
+• If you’re parking uphill, turn your steering wheel away from the curb and let your vehicle roll back to touch the curb gently.

 Parking on a Hill With a Curb